 6. Tooth Fracture

-In some cases, cracked teeth or fractured roots are an indication for removal unless the problem can be fixed by using other methods.
+In some cases, cracked teeth or fractured roots are an indication for tooth extraction unless the problem can be fixed by using other methods

 Some teeth may get in the way of installing dentures.
 Removing such teeth is called pre-prosthetic extraction.